-The mean number of paying clients in the last 7 days among brothel based FSW group in Delhi was 17 compared with 6 in the non-brothel based control group.
-Similarly, the mean number of paying clients in the last 7 days among brothel based study group in Andhra Pradesh was 23 compared with just 13 in the non-brothel based control group
+The mean number of paying clients in the last 7 days among brothel based FSW group in Delhi was 17 compared to 6 in the non-brothel based control group.
+Similarly, the mean number of paying clients among brothel based study group in Andhra Pradesh was 23 compared to 13 in the non-brothel based control group.